Quercetin Health Benefits

 A median of 3 UPOINT domains were positive: organ-specific (70%), tenderness (64%), and urinary (59%).
 At a median 50-week follow-up, 84 percent of the men had a least a 6-point decline in CPSI.
 The number of domains and initial CPSI were not predictors of a man’s response.
 Although no one domain predicted outcome, quercetin use was associated with a greater CPSI decrease.
 (Shoskes 2010)

-Quercetin and Prostate Cancer
+Quercetin Health Benefits for Prostate Cancer

 Based on previous research that showed quercetin to possess antitumor activity, investigators at State University of New York at Buffalo studied the effect of quercetin on the ability of prostate cancer cell lines to form colonies.
 They observed that at concentrations of 25 and 50 micro M, quercetin significantly inhibited the growth of both moderately aggressive DU-145 prostate cancer and highly aggressive PC-3 prostate cancer cell lines, but had no affect on the poorly aggressive LNCaP prostate cancer cell line.
 Quercetin also significantly inhibited the expression of certain oncogenes and genes that control specific phases of the cell cycle and “reciprocally up-regulated the expression of several tumor suppressor genes.”
 The authors concluded that their results “provide a scientific basis for the potential use of flavonoids as nutraceuticals in the chemoprevention of cancer.”
 (Nair 2004)